spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

 $yetAnotherAccount->subtractMoney(50);
 ```

-You'll notice that both projectors are doing their jobs.
+You'll notice that both projectors are immediately handling these new events.
 The balance of the `Account` model is up to date and the data in the `transaction_counts` table gets updated.

 ## Benefits of projectors and projections